pendle-finance/documentation/docs/reference/contracts/IPendleRouter.md

 <br />

 ### `renewYield`
-Renews his yield contract by burning the old OT and YT tokens, while mining new OT and YT tokens without having to remove his underlying asset.
+Renews this yield contract by burning the old OT and YT tokens, while mining new OT and YT tokens without having to remove his underlying asset.
 ___
 ```solidity
 function renewYield(